mrkkrp/markkarpov.com/tutorial/exceptions.md

 * `putMVar` places a value in the specified mutable location.
 If it is already full, it blocks and waits for the location to become empty.

-In the current form, `updateVar` is not an atomic operation, because asynchronous exception can strike between (1) and (3), during evaluation of `f x` (2) leaving `m` empty.
+In the current form, `updateVar` is not an atomic operation, because an asynchronous exception can strike between (1) and (3), during evaluation of `f x` (2), leaving `m` empty.
 To prevent asynchronous exceptions from interrupting execution of `updateVar`, we can use `mask`:

 ```haskell